-The 5th annual edition of THE FENCE is open for submissions!
-This year, we’re pleased to announce the addition of a $5K cash prize for the Jury’s Choice Winner and an additional outdoor exhibition venue in Santa Fe, New Mexico.
+The 5th annual edition of THE FENCE is now on view in Boston, Brooklyn, and Santa Fe – with public exhibitions in Houston and Atlanta coming soon!
+This year, we’re pleased to announce the addition of a $5K cash prize for the Jury’s Choice Winner – which was awarded to photographer Santi Palacios for his project “Coming Ashore”.

 Inaugurated in 2012 as a sister initiative to Photoville in Brooklyn Bridge Park, THE FENCE has rapidly expanded its geographical reach, adding a specially curated exhibit at the Rose F. Kennedy Greenway in Boston in 2013, and a third location at the Atlanta BeltLine in 2014.
 In 2015, THE FENCE expanded to Houston, in partnership with the Houston Center for Photography, and in 2016 we are excited to welcome Santa Fe (New Mexico) to the growing FENCE family.

 Each year, photographers of all levels are invited to submit work that fits under one or more of our 6 thematic categories: Home, Streets, People, Creatures, Nature, and Play.